 Which Types of Mental Illness Are Linked to Alcoholism?

-Alcohol and anxiety also share a complex and interconnected relationship, with many using alcohol as a “social lubricant” to deal with social anxiety and others using it as a bona fide regular coping mechanism for generalized anxiety disorder, trauma and other forms of the condition.
+Alcohol and anxiety also share a complex and interconnected relationship.
+Many use alcohol as a “social lubricant” to deal with social anxiety and others using it as a bona fide regular coping mechanism for generalized anxiety disorder, trauma and other forms of the condition.
 Data from NIAAA indicates that 20 percent of those who suffer from anxiety disorder also have alcohol use disorder.

 A study published by the National Institutes of Health indicates that 45 percent of individuals with bipolar disorder also struggle with alcohol use disorder.
 Another study suggests that alcohol use disorder and bipolar disorder share genetic risk factors.

-Alcohol can either cause or worsen certain types of mental health issues, depending upon patients’ lived experiences, neurological profile and other factors, but it’s never a good idea to drink to cope with mental illness.
+Alcohol can either cause or worsen certain mental health issues, depending upon patients’ lived experiences, neurological profile and other factors.
+Still, it’s never a good idea to drink to cope with mental illness.

 Getting Help for Co-Occurring Alcoholism and Mental Illness